 To determine the best Quinto, we considered the following features: the drum head, the shell, accessories/design, and the price.
 While Quintos are a more expensive instrument, you can still find reasonable options.
 However, natural drum heads and shells are always preferable to synthetic materials as they can impact the quality and resonance of the sounds your Quinto creates.
 And additional accessories or a slick design might be important to you if you are an active performer as opposed to an at-home drumming enthusiast.
+If you are a music enthusiast, you will enjoy reading our review of the best music instruments.

 After considering all of the above, we nominated the Latin Percussion LP522T-RGM Richie Gajate-Garcia Signature Series Quinto as our Top Pick.
 While it was the most expensive option, it prioritized premium materials, using natural rawhide for the drum head and Romanian Tilia wood for the shell exterior.
 That combination is designed to give you the warm full-bodied sound you need, especially for live Latin music performances.
 Keep reading to learn more about the rest of our top picks.